 Frequently asked questions

 • There are eight types of home insurance.
 They are classified as HO-1 through HO-8.
-Each category is designed for a different type of home with its own coverages.
+Each category is designed for a different type of home with its own coverage types.

-• Whether your homeowners insurance is named peril or open peril depends on the policy you are purchasing and whether your insurance company offers that type of coverage.
-As a policyholder, you are generally not able to amend the policy terms unless it is to turn down specific coverage options in writing.
+• Whether your homeowners insurance is named peril or open peril depends on the policy type you purchase.
+As a policyholder, you are generally not able to amend the policy terms, but you may be able to turn down specific coverage options in writing.
 As such, it may be beneficial to speak with a knowledgeable licensed agent in your area.
+You almost always have the option to purchase policy endorsements to round out your protection.

-• Home insurance might not be legally required like car insurance is, but it can be a requirement from your financial institution if you have a mortgage loan or lien on your home.
-Even if you owe no money on your home, a homeowners insurance policy could still be useful in protecting your finances.
+• Home insurance is not legally required at the state or federal level, but it is likely a requirement from your financial institution if you have a mortgage loan or lien on your home.
+Even if you own your home outright, a homeowners insurance policy could still be useful in protecting your finances.
 In the event of a total or significant covered loss, you wouldn’t need to pay the full cost of repairs out-of-pocket.